FlyingMillennial/sportys-training/Additional Study/TestPrepNotes.md

 Notes from the online test prep tool.

-* You need a plotter
+* You need a plotter (got it!)
-* You need an aviation computer
+* You need an aviation computer (got it!)

 * Altimeter & Temperature: When the temperature goes up, pressure goes down (open system), altimeter reads high.

-* LAHSO clearance: Land and hold short clearance given in VFR conditions (1000' ceiling and 3sm vis)
+* LAHSO clearance: Land and hold short clearance given in VFR conditions (1000' ceiling and 3sm vis) and should NOT be used by student pilots

 * Cloud height = (((Temperature - Dew Point) / 4.4) * 1000) + elevation